 So Hanuman spent the whole day sitting near Rama and likewise.
 To respect his chief devotee, Lord Rama – kept yawning gleefully and repeatedly.
 Sita was in this dilemma, she asked for the help of Guru Vashishth.
 He then urged Hanuman to end this never-ending task.
 He said to Hanuman that This world is infinite in front of Rama, but Ram is thankful to him.

-There are many stories illustrating Hanumanji’s loving service devoid of personal interests.
+Many stories are illustrating Hanumanji’s loving service devoid of personal interests.
 Rama asked if Hanuman had any desire and he replied: “May my supreme affection for You be eternal.
 Let my love remain unshakable.

 May the life in my body continue as long as Your glories are sung and heard on the surface of this earth. ” Rama once again embraced him and said that he would give his life for every service Hanuman rendered and remain forever indebted to him.
 Therefore, wherever the glories of Rama and Sita are sung, there is Hanuman to hear them.
 Eternally.